On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Introduction

-\paragraph{Average-case, linear min-entropy bound.} For the previous step, we crucially relied on the fact that we were only considering quantum algorithms with sub-constant min-entropy, so that there was a unique majority output $z$.
-This allowed us to consider shifting entries of $f$ to change $z$ from a heavy to a light element and vice versa.
-Once we are in the case of algorithms with higher min-entropy $H$, this type of argument becomes much more difficult as there could now be many different elements $z_1,z_2,\ldots z_{2^H}$ which are frequently output by the algorithm.
+\paragraph{Average-case, linear min-entropy bound.} For the previous step, we crucially relied on the fact that we were only considering quantum algorithms with sub-constant min-entropy so that there was a unique majority output $Z$.
+This allowed us to consider shifting entries of $F$ to change $Z$ from a heavy to a light element and vice versa.
+Once we are in the case of algorithms with higher min-entropy $H$, this type of argument becomes much more difficult since there could now be many different elements $Z_1,Z_2,\ldots Z_{2^H}$ which are frequently output by the algorithm.
 The simplest approach to proving a hybrid bound is to try to shift around the heaviness of the Fourier coefficients of various subsets of these elements without affecting the others.
-But this becomes challenging, as the number of entries of $f$ one can change to alter certain Fourier coefficients but not others decays exponentially in the number of coefficients being considered.
+But this becomes challenging, as the number of entries of $F$ one can change to alter certain Fourier coefficients but not others decays exponentially in the number of coefficients being considered.
 So our attempt to make a direct extension of our prior method fails in the average case.

 Instead, we extend our theorem to the generation of a linear amount of min-entropy with a derandomization-like argument that uses the previous theorem as a black-box.
 While it's commonly said that one cannot ``pull the randomness'' out of quantum algorithms, in certain query settings it can be done.
-In particular, whenever one has a quantum algorithm $A$ which has an output distribution of min-entropy $H$, there is a simple way to pull the quantum randomness out of the algorithm: Run the quantum algorithm many ($\approx 4^H$) times, store the empirical distribution, and then classically rejection sample from the empirical distribution.
-The empirical distribution will be close to the true one, at least on the very likely items in the output distribution, so this new sampler $A'$ will faithfully reproduce the distribution on likely outputs (and therefore still tend to output heavy Fourier coefficients).
-Also, the randomness $r$ in $A'$ is now primarily classical -- as it comes from rejection sampling using classical random seeds.\footnote{The only remaining quantum randomness comes from the error in the empirical distribution.}
+In particular, whenever one has a quantum algorithm $A$ which has an output distribution of min-entropy $H$, there is a simple way to pull the quantum randomness out of the algorithm: Run the quantum algorithm many ($\approx 4^H$) times, store the empirical distribution, and then classically rejection sample on the ``heavy'' portion of the empirical distribution.
+The empirical distribution will be close to the true distribution on heavy elements, so this new sampler $A'$ will faithfully reproduce the distribution of heavy outputs for a sufficiently large fraction of input choices.
+Critically, the randomness in $A'$ is now almost entirely classical, stemming from rejection sampling.
+This randomness can be ``hard-wired'' externally (modulo some technical issues regarding the imprecision caused by the additive error in the estimated distribution from the samples).
+For any fixed external randomness, the algorithm becomes pseudo-deterministic, at the cost of more queries.